eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 The Transfer Start Message is sent by the [=Provider=] to indicate the data transfer has been initiated.

 - The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the data.
-It may include a temporary authorization via the `endpointProperties` property.
+The kind of transport is signaled by the `endpointType` property which determines a set of required `endpointProperties` in a profile separate from this specification.
-- The `endpointProperties` may contain the following optional values:
+- The `endpointProperties` may (among others) contain the following optional values:
   - `authorization` - An opaque authorization token that clients must present when accessing the transport-specific endpoint address.
   - `authType` - The auth token type.
 For example, the value may be `bearer`.
 If present, this value may be used in conjunction with transport rules to define how the client must present an authorization token.

 ### Transfer Suspension Message